tams-cso/tams-club-cal/README.md

 MONGO_USER="[Username for cluster]"
 MONGO_PASS="[Password for cluster]"
-MONGO_URL="[Connection URL to the mongodb cluster (eg. "tams-cal-db-staging.7d0nz.mongodb.net")]" G_CLIENT_ID="[Google API OAuth 2.0 Client ID]" G_CLIENT_SECRET="[Google API OAuth 2.0 Client Secret]" CALENDAR_ID="[ID for Google Calendar for syncing]" ORIGIN="[(optional) Origin to allow requests from.
+MONGO_URL="[Connection URL to the mongodb cluster (eg. "tams-cal-db-staging.7d0nz.mongodb.net")]"

+G_CLIENT_ID="[Google API OAuth 2.0 Client ID]"
+G_CLIENT_SECRET="[Google API OAuth 2.0 Client Secret]"
+SERVICE_EMAIL="[Google Cloud service account email]" SERVICE_PRIVATE_KEY="[Google Cloud service account private key]" CALENDAR_ID="[ID for Google Calendar for syncing]" ORIGIN="[(optional) Origin to allow requests from.
 This will *deny requests from other origins* (eg. "http://localhost:3000")]"
 PORT="[(optional) The port to start the server on]"
 ```

+The first thing you will need is a [Mongodb Atlas Cluster](https://www.mongodb.com/cloud/atlas).
+A free tier instance should be good enough.
+If you decide to opt for a local instance, make sure to use that username/password and url instead.

-You will need to create a [Dropbox Developer Account](https://www.dropbox.com/developers/reference/getting-started?_tk=guides_lp&_ad=guides2&_camp=get_started#app%20console) and a project.
+Next, an AWS account will need to be used to set up a [S3 bucket](https://aws.amazon.com/s3/) and connect that to a [CloudFront CDN](https://aws.amazon.com/cloudfront/).

 Additionally, you need to make a [Google Cloud Developer Account](https://cloud.google.com/docs), create a project, and make both OAuth 2.0 Client credentials and a service account credentials, enabling the Google Calendar API.
-The Oauth2 credentials can be placed in the `.env` file, but you will need to download the service account credentials and move the JSON file to `server/creds.json`.
+The Oauth2 credentials and the service account email/private key should be placed in the `.env` file.

-Finally, if you would like to sync the events with a Google Calendar, then you will need to create a new calendar, share it with the service account email, and add the id and url to the `.env` file.
+Finally, you will need to create a new [Google Calendar](https://calendar.google.com), share it with the service account email, and add the id and url to the `.env` file.

 ## Execution